Michael Hopper: Background

 Hopper was born in Ottawa, Ontario in March 1969 and first joined the Primary Reserves in 1986 when he was 17 as a cook at HMCS Carleton.
 He transferred to HMCS Scotian in Halifax while attending Dalhousie University.
 Hopper moved back to Ottawa, where he earned his bachelor of arts (BA) and bachelor of education (BEd) from the University of Ottawa in 1996 and began working with the OCDSB.

-Hopper served in a number of staff positions at HMCS Carleton and in December 2001 served as the commanding officer of HMCS Summerside until December 2002, where he took part in a trip to the Arctic Circle, meant to reinforce Canadian sovereignty in Northern Canada.
+Hopper served in a number of staff positions at HMCS Carleton and in December 2001 served as the commanding officer of the Coastal Defence Vessel HMCS Summerside until December 2002, where he took part in a trip to the Arctic Circle, meant to reinforce Canadian sovereignty in Northern Canada.
 He was appointed Carleton's executive officer and served as the commanding officer from 2009 to 2013.
 He was promoted to commander following his time at Carleton and served in a number of positions at National Defence Headquarters (NDHQ) until his promotion to commodore and appointment as the commander of the Naval Reserve on July 28, 2018.
 While commanding the Naval Reserve, Hopper is on leave from his job as the special education teacher at Elmdale Public School, and lives in Ottawa with his wife and their two children.